 They have the hugely daunting task of separating the really interested internet leads or phone calls from those who are just curious about the price of the neighbor’s house or trying to plan for a future home purchase in 2025.

 For most agents, the biggest gap lies within the prospects who inquire and don’t get a quick follow up, so they go back to their laptops and phones and they call another agent, on another listing, or cruise through the MLS on another site.
+Choosing the right CRM can be hard.
+See how Keap CRM can be customized for your real estate business.

 Real estate marketing automation